AlenaShkolnaia/AlenaShkolnaia/README.md

 ### My name is Alena Shkolnaia 👩🏻‍💻
-I'm a junior in Date Analysis.
+I'm a junior in Data Analysis.
 A dedicated learner of the latest tools and methodologies committed to applying my knowledge and skills to bring value to the organization I serve.

-DevOps Tools:
-Github Actions, Python, Bash

 Databases:
 PostgreSQL, MySQL

-Data Science:
+Data Analysis:
 Python, Pandas, Numpy, Matplotlib, SciPy

+DevOps Tools:
+Github Actions, Python, Bash

+BI:
+Tableau

 <!--
 **AlenaShkolnaia/AlenaShkolnaia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.